John Wayne: Acting evaluation

+Gene Hackman said that Wayne "was one of the best actors ever.
+You must admire how really good he was as an actor, in command of the scene and with such great charisma."

 Awards, celebrations, and landmarks

 Wayne's enduring status as an iconic American was formally recognized by the U.S. government in the form of the two highest civilian decorations.
 On his 72nd birthday on May 26, 1979, Wayne was awarded the Congressional Gold Medal.
-Hollywood figures and American leaders from across the political spectrum, including Maureen O'Hara, Elizabeth Taylor, Frank Sinatra, Mike Frankovich, Katharine Hepburn, General and Mrs. Omar Bradley, Gregory Peck, Robert Stack, James Arness, and Kirk Douglas, testified to Congress in support of the award.
+Hollywood figures and American leaders from across the political spectrum, including Maureen O'Hara, Elizabeth Taylor, Frank Sinatra, Mike Frankovich, Katharine Hepburn, Omar Bradley, Gregory Peck, Robert Stack, James Arness, and Kirk Douglas, testified to Congress in support of the award.
 Robert Aldrich, president of the Directors Guild of America, made a particularly notable statement:

 Wayne was posthumously awarded the Presidential Medal of Freedom on June 9, 1980, by President Jimmy Carter.
 He had attended Carter's inaugural ball in 1977 "as a member of the loyal opposition", as he described it.
 In 1998, he was awarded the Naval Heritage Award by the US Navy Memorial Foundation for his support of the Navy and military during his film career.
 In 1999, the American Film Institute named Wayne 13th among the Greatest Male Screen Legends of classic Hollywood cinema.

-In the essay "John Wayne: A Love Song", Joan Didion recalls the first time she saw Wayne in a movie: "it was there, that summer of 1943 while the hot wind blew outside, that I fist saw John Wayne.
+In the essay "John Wayne: A Love Song", Joan Didion recalls the first time she saw Wayne in a movie: "it was there, that summer of 1943 while the hot wind blew outside, that I first saw John Wayne.
 Saw the walk, heard the voice.
 Heard him tell the girl in a picture called War of the Wildcats that he would build her a house, 'at the bend in the river where the cottonwoods grow.'
 As it happened I did not grow up to be kind of woman who is the heroine in a Western, and although the men I have known have had many virtues and have taken me to live in many places I have come to love, they have never been John Wayne, and they have never taken me to that bend in the river where the cottonwoods grow.
 Deep in that part of my heart where the artificial rain forever falls, that is still the line I want to hear...
 When John Wayne rode through my childhood, and perhaps through yours, he determined forever the shapes of certain of our dreams.
 It did not seem possible that such a man could fall ill, could carry within him that most inexplicable and ungovernable of diseases."